ERADICATE EXTREME POVERTY & HUNGER

 Halve, between 1990 and 2015, the proportion of people who suffer from hunger

-- The hunger reduction target is within reach by 2015.
+- The hunger reduction target should be almost met by 2015.

 MDG 1 Infographic